 happenstance.
 While I'm not promoting this as anything you need to rush out to watch on a fly, since it isn't anything noteworthy quality-wise, I do think it registers high on the pulpy side of "turn your brain off" entertainment.

 Well, that's at least what I think when discussing the 1st season, as for this follow-up, there's a lot to be desired.
-Where the first season played up the dread of an imposing figure lurking in the unknown, season 2 temporarily abandons that, for what I can only describe as a harem...
+Where the first season played up the suspense of imposing figures lurking out in the vast vacuum of space, season 2 temporarily abandons that, for what I can only describe as a harem...
 IN SPACE!

 Picking up from where we left off, we follow Tanikaze as he continues the arduous battle with his comrades against the ever-present amalgamation of creatures known as the Gauna.
 As is common practice with Sidonia, everything is again flipped on its head when they introduced a new character into the mix.
 For a show that's always trying to up the ante, this isn't much of a surprise since the artcover photo is a dead giveaway.
 The crew is now joined by a chimera named Tsumugi, who is a gauna/human hybrid made for the sole purpose of aiding the soldiers in battle.
 Similar in appearance and structure to the malevolent Red Gauna from last season that was named Benisuzume, what separates Tsumugi from the Red Gauna and other Gaunas of previous installments is her humanistic tendencies.
 She has the intellect and behavioral capabilities of a prepubescent child and a sense of empathy to that of humans.
 She's essentially a girl in a Gauna's body.
 Half of the intrigue of this season comes from the implications of including a species that, until now, were humanity's greatest threat.
 Something like a not-so-ironic twist on the matter.
 Unfortunately, the effects of such a situation were quickly glossed over, and for what you may ask?
 So that we can follow our protagonist in his tale of unfortunate events with every female crew member onboard.